 This model is the best way to identify what level you are currently evaluating your L&D initiatives at and advance to the next level for greater insights.

 *A ‘happy sheet’ is used immediately at the end of the training to gain feedback from a programme or initiative.
-Although this method allows employees to give an immediate reaction, it may be influenced by the setting in which it is completed or who it will be returned to.
-To get the most honest feedback from employees, give them an option to complete a form anonymously online.
+Although this method allows employees to give an immediate reaction, it may be influenced by the setting in which it is completed or to who it will be returned to.
+To get the most honest feedback from employees, give them the option to complete a form anonymously online.

 Is your learning and development strategy futureproof?
 Here’s four simple steps to follow so you can ensure yours is.

 4. Brinkerhoff’s Success Case Method – cost-effective approach

 This model understands that some learning programmes will be a success and others will fail, but more often than not, they will fall somewhere in the middle.
 When analysing any learning programme or initiative, there will always be two things to focus on: the learners who performed/scored well and those who the programme did not work for.

 This method is all about identifying and studying the most and least successful cases within your learning initiatives.
 While this method would be best paired with another method to provide a full picture, this is a cost-effective and insightful way to learn lessons, understand areas of improvement, shout about successes and understand the value of your initiatives.